saur-dash/project_06__capstone_project/README.md

 ## Project Scope and Data Gathering

-In this project I wanted to simulate a situation I've encountered in the workplace, where daily transaction data needs to be enriched with additional information to anable analysis.
-To simulate this, I have used the datasets described below:
+In this project I wanted to simulate a situation I've encountered in the workplace, where daily transactions need to be enriched with data from other sources to enable analysis.
+To simulate this, I'm going to create a data pipeline which extracts daily transactions data, enriches it with currency exchange information and loads the validated result to a data warehouse.

 ### Transaction Table
 - Source: http://archive.ics.uci.edu/ml/datasets/Online+Retail+II

-This is a dataset from the UCI Machine Learning Repository which contains orders from an online retail business.
-The `[country]` field of this table states the destination country name of the order, with the help of an additional **country** mapping table, I am going to lookup the local currency for each country.
+This is a dataset from the UCI Machine Learning Repository which contains just over a million transactions from an online business.
+Transaction lines are timestamped and grouped by `[invoice_id]`, each invoice can consist of one or more records containing product information, quantity and price.

+The `[country]` field of the **Transaction** table shows the name of the destination country of the invoice, with the help of an additional **Country** mapping table, I will lookup the local currency for each country.

 ### Country Table
 - Source: https://www.currency-iso.org

-This is a list of the world's countries alongside their ISO currency information.
+This is a list of the world's countries and associated ISO currency information.
 I am going to use this table to lookup the `[alpha_code]` code for each of the records in the **Transaction** table by matching the country names.

 ### FX Rate Table
 - Source: https://ratesapi.io

 This free API serves current and historical currency exchange rate data from the European Central Bank.
-Using the `[invoice_date]` in the **Transaction** table and the `[alpha_code]` gained by cross-checking the `[country]` field, I am going to enrich the **Transactions** with currency exchange rate data retrieved from this API.
+Using the `[invoice_date]` in the **Transaction** table and the `[alpha_code]` gained by cross-checking the `[country]` field, I will enrich the **Transactions** with currency exchange rate data retrieved from this API.

 ## Explore and Assess the Data